Gibbs measures for geodesic flow on CAT(-1) spaces: The weighted Patterson-Sullivan construction

-\end{lemma} \begin{proof} This is immediate from Lemma \ref{lem:properties} and the fact that $(x_n|x'_n) \to \infty$ if and only if $x_n$ and $x'_n$ converge to the same point on the boundary.
-Note that this same fact also implies that if $x_n$ and $y_n$ converge to different points on the boundary, then there must be some $L$ such that $(x_n|y_n) \leq L$ for all $n$. \end{proof}
+\end{corollary} \begin{proof} This is immediate from Lemma \ref{lem:properties} and the fact that $(x_n|x'_n) \to \infty$ if and only if $x_n$ and $x'_n$ converge to the same point on the boundary.
+The same fact implies that if $x_n$ and $y_n$ converge to different points on the boundary, then there must be some $L \geq 0$ such that $(x_n|y_n) \leq L$ for all $n$. \end{proof}